 While the Lisbon style of fado retains much of its original character, for some it has been overly democratized and popularized – particularly regarding the expansion of the lyrical subject matter.
 Once it reached the university at Coimbra, the sons of the bourgeoisie and aristocracy likely felt a bit sheepish performing music from the ‘conservatories of vice’ and they brought some notable changes to the music’s character.

-The viola da terra (above) is one of two instruments you will see in any fado performance style – whether Coimbra or Lisbon.
+The viola da terra (seen in the video above) is one of two instruments you will see in any fado performance style – whether Coimbra or Lisbon.
 The other is the Portuguese guitar – sometimes called the fado guitar.
-However, the Coimbra guitar is different from the the Portuguese guitar.
+However, the Coimbra guitar is different from the Portuguese guitar.
 Wikipedia delineates them:

 The differences between the two models are the scale length (445 mm of free string length in Lisboa guitars and 470 mm in Coimbra guitars), body measurements, and other finer construction details.
 Overall, the Coimbra model is of simpler construction than the Lisboa model.
 Visually and most distinctively, the Lisboa model can easily be differentiated from the Coimbra model by its larger soundboard and the scroll ornament (caracois – snail) that usually adorns the tuning machine, in place of Coimbra’s teardrop-shaped (lagrima) motif.
 Lisboa guitars usually employ a narrower neck profile as well.
 Both models have a very distinct timbre, the Lisboa model having a more bright and resonant sound…